DOCS

 For legal purposes, the classification of goods in the subheadings of a heading shall be determined according to the terms of those subheadings and any related subheading notes on the understanding that only subheadings at the same level are comparable.
 For the purposes of this rule, the relative Section and Chapter Notes also apply.

-For example, if you're classifying a "Duracell battery," you should have selected heading 8507, "Electric accumulators," by following rule 3(a).
-From there, you'd select the subheading 8507.60, "Lithium," based on reapplying rule 3(b), the product's essential character.
+For example, a 'Duracell battery' falls under heading 8507, 'Electric accumulators,' using rule 3(a).
+From there, the subheading 8507.60, 'Lithium,' is determined by reapplying rule 3(b) based on the product's essential character.

 Exceptions